-- Zigzagged in No God, No Master, centering around the investigation of the 1919 Anarchist Bombings, which (as the name implies) were the work of Luigi Galleani and his anarchist followers.
+- Zigzagged in No God No Master, centering around the investigation of the 1919 Anarchist Bombings, which (as the name implies) were the work of Luigi Galleani and his anarchist followers.
 On the other hand, it makes very clear that other anarchists did not advocate these actions.
-In the end, it did nothing but get many thousands of anarchists (violent or not) deported.
+In the end, it did nothing for the anarchists but get many thousands of them (violent or not) deported.

 - The Man Who Was Thursday: The anarchist organization in the book takes this position.
 It's pointed out that there's a difference between the revolutionary who throws a bomb to kill a king, and the "anarchist" who throws a bomb to kill anybody.
 However, all of them turned out not to be anarchists in the end.

 - As far back as the Book of Judges in The Bible, we have this quote: "In those days Israel had no king.
 Everyone did as he pleased."